efference-copy/scattered-thoughts/policy/agriculture-and-food.md

 ### Cut crop subsidies

 - The WTO's Agreement on Agriculture classifies public stockholding schemes as Amber Box policies.
-US farm subsidies have shifted from purchasing agricultural surplus to essentially a separate and very generous welfare system for the agricultural industry (FCIP, ARC, etc).
+US farm subsidies have shifted from purchasing agricultural surplus to essentially a separate and very generous welfare system for the agricultural industry (FCIP, ARC, PLC etc).
 - Crop subsidies are not necessary for high yields.
 Australia and New Zealand zeroed out crop subsidies in the 70s/80s and today are major agricultural exporters.
 - [Total value of crop subsidies is an average of $17.6 billion a year](https://usafacts.org/articles/federal-farm-subsidies-what-data-says/).
 We should be putting as much of that into Ag R&D as possible.
 - If full repeal is politically impossible, [Ed Dolan had good intermediate suggestions for crop insurance specifically](https://dolanecon.blogspot.com/2018/05/crop-insurance-should-die-yet-it-lives.html):